Meta-Analysis with JASP, Part I: Classical Approaches: Example 2: Writing-to-Learn Interventions

 \section{Example 2: Writing-to-Learn Interventions}

 The second example involves a dataset on the effectiveness of writing-to-learn interventions \citep{bangertdrowns2004effect}, distributed with the \texttt{metadat} \texttt{R} package \citep{metadat}.
 The dataset contains standardized mean differences and sampling variances\footnote{Users can transform the sampling variance into the standard error in the JASP data editor using the square-root transformation.} comparing academic achievement (e.g., final grades, exam scores) of students who received instructions with increased emphasis on writing tasks (i.e., the experimental group) vs. students who received conventional instructions (i.e., the control group) from 48 studies, together with several covariates.
+Since the effect size estimates and their standard errors are readily available from the dataset we can skip the effect size calculation step and directly proceed to the analysis.
 For illustration, we focus on two moderators: the continuous intervention length (in weeks) and a categorical indicator of whether participants received feedback.